amakurin/CarND-Behavioral-Cloning-P3/writeup_report.md

 Examples of generating new samples from sidecamera images:
 ![alt text][sidecams]

-I cropped images to CNN can concentrate on road boarders andcurvature (labutils.py line 25).
+I cropped images to CNN can concentrate on road boarders and curvature (labutils.py line 25).

 Examples of final images:
 ![alt text][cropping]